Posthumous fame of Vincent van Gogh: Lifetime exhibits

-During his lifetime, Van Gogh contributed works of his own only on a few and minor occasions which mainly passed unnoted by critics and public.
-For example, in 1887, a display of Japanese woodcuts in the Restaurant Au Tambourin, 62 Boulevard de Clichy, in Montmartre, Paris, then run by Augustina Ségatori, for which Van Gogh probably interpreted three famous ukiyo-e prints by Keisai Eisen and Hiroshige.
+During his lifetime, Van Gogh contributed works of his own to shows on only a few minor occasions, which mainly passed unnoticed by critics and the public.
+An example, in 1887, was a display of Japanese woodcuts in the restaurant Au Tambourin, 62 Boulevard de Clichy, in Montmartre, Paris, then run by Augustina Ségatori, for which Van Gogh probably interpreted three famous ukiyo-e prints by Keisai Eisen and Hiroshige.

 Towards the end of this year, he organized another exhibition in the Grand-Bouillon Restaurant du Chalet, 43 Avenue de Clichy, in Montmartre, to which his friends Émile Bernard, Louis Anquetin and evidently Henri de Toulouse-Lautrec contributed.
 Van Gogh considered the first one a disaster, while he was prepared to take the second one as a success: Bernard and Anquetin sold paintings, and he himself had exchanged works with Paul Gauguin.
-There are two short accounts of this exhibition, one based on information supplied by Georges Seurat, and the other one written by Émile Bernard:
+There are two short accounts of this exhibition, one based on information supplied by Georges Seurat and the other one written by Émile Bernard: